Convert PDF Bank Statements to Excel

 How to Convert Bank Statements to Excel with Nanonets

 Here are the detailed steps to create a custom OCR model to convert bank statements from PDF to Excel:

 - Login to Nanonets & select "Create Your Own" to build a custom OCR model

 - Upload sample PDF bank statements to serve as a training set for Nanonets' algorithms

-- Annotate the PDF bank statements to train Nanonets' algorithms to identify the important/relevant transactions in the sample bank statements
+- Annotate the PDF bank statements to train Nanonets' algorithms to identify the important/relevant data or transactions in the sample bank statements

 - Build the custom OCR model - Nanonets leverages deep learning to build various OCR models and tests them against each other to pick the most accurate one